Epithelioid Mesothelioma

 If doctors diagnose the cancer before it has spread, they’re often able to use aggressive treatments like surgery and chemotherapy to help patients live longer.

-Yes, some patients have recovered from epithelioid mesothelioma with medical treatment from top specialists.
+While there’s no universal cure, some patients have achieved long-term remission from epithelioid mesothelioma with medical treatment from top specialists.

 Get a Free Veterans Packet to learn more about treatments that could possibly help you recover or live longer from epithelioid malignant mesothelioma.